-We encourage alumni to join the MCC Alumni Network, designed to foster a community of alumni who share their ideas and talents with one another by sustaining ongoing conversations and creating meaningful connections.
+We encourage alumni to join the MCC Alumni Network, designed to foster a community of dynamic, engaged alumni who continuously connect and learn from each other to better their careers and communities.

 Alumni engage with current students through the MCC Alumni Mentor Program to guide, shape, inform, and demystify how to establish and advance one's career.
 Alumni volunteers can opt-in to the Mentor Program when they join the MCC Alumni Network.

 For those seeking employment or a career transition, the NYU Wasserman Center for Career Development provides NYU alumni with their career and job-search needs—for life.